dpjanes/alexa-opendata/bin/README.md

     node cli --theme "Outdoor Rink" --name "CN Tower" --firebase -n 10 node cli --theme "Outdoor Rink" --name "Toronto Eaton Centre" --firebase -n 10 node cli --theme "Skateboard Park" --firebase -n 10

+## compile-dst.js

+This will go through everything in `../src/`, run the compile function and output the data in `../dst/*.yaml`

+## create-slots.js

+This will create the Alexa slot information in `../skill/slots`.
+It will use the data from `../dst/*.yaml`